microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/86.bot-authentication-fic/README.md

 ## To try this sample

-- In a terminal, navigate to `EchoFICBot`
+- In a terminal, navigate to `AuthFederatedCredBot`

     ```bash
     # change into project folder